 In this example, we cast an Object to AfricanLion.
-This operation is called downcasting and is permitted only if we indicate the type we want to cast to, because Object is a parent class of AfricanLion and it is not clear if the variable obj is of type AfricanLion.
-If it is not, an InvalidCastException will be thrown.
+This operation is called downcasting and is permitted only if we indicate the type we want to cast to.
+Because Object is a parent class of AfricanLion and it is not clear if the variable obj is of type AfricanLion, an InvalidCastException will be thrown.

 The Object.ToString() Method

-One of the most commonly used methods, originating from the class Object is ToString().
+One of the most commonly used methods, originating from the class Object, is ToString().
 It returns a textual representation of an object.
 Every object includes this method and therefore has a textual representation.
 This method is used when we print the object using Console.WriteLine(…).

 Object.ToString() – Example